-Kim also serves on several non-profit boards, including the Alzheimer’s Association, American Swiss Foundation, and Alzheimer's Impact Movement, and previously served on the boards of West Virginia Wesleyan College, Tax Coalition, and National Coalition for Food and Agriculture Research.
+Kim currently serves on several non-profit boards, including the Alzheimer’s Association, American Swiss Foundation, and Alzheimer's Impact Movement, and previously served on the boards of West Virginia Wesleyan College, Tax Coalition, and National Coalition for Food and Agriculture Research.
 She is a noted international speaker on a range of topics, and has testified before the U.S. Congress, United Nations, and American Medical Association.

-She also served as Senior Advisor to U.S. Treasury Secretaries Henry M. Paulson, Jr. and John W. Snow; Director of U.S. Treasury Department’s sole grant program – the Community Development Financial Institutions (CDFI) Fund – and was responsible for awarding nearly $4 billion in tax credits and grants to financial institutions and economic development groups for investing in economically distressed communities; Counsel to three Congressional Committees in the U.S. House of Representatives – the House Ways and Means, Government Reform and Oversight, and Education and Workforce Committees; and Vice President for Financial Markets Policy Relations at Lehman Brothers in New York.
+Kim also served as Senior Advisor to U.S. Treasury Secretaries Henry M. Paulson, Jr. and John W. Snow; Director of U.S. Treasury Department’s sole grant program – the Community Development Financial Institutions (CDFI) Fund – and was responsible for awarding nearly $4 billion in tax credits, loans, and grants to financial institutions and economic development groups for investing in economically distressed communities; Counsel to three Congressional Committees in the U.S. House of Representatives – the House Ways and Means, Government Reform and Oversight, and Education and Workforce Committees; and Vice President for Financial Markets Policy Relations at Lehman Brothers in New York.